detjensrobert/homework-2022-spring/cs475-parallel/project-0/report.md

 ### What machine was this ran on?

-This was done on a Ryzen 2600 running Arch Linux.
+This was done on an Intel i7-1165G7 running Fedora Linux.

 ### What performance results did you get?